 We apply the rendering and visualization techniques of the timevarying interval volumes explained in section 4 to several datasets.
-Figure 14 shows time-varying interval volumes of a vortex dataset.
+Figure 12 shows time-varying interval volumes of a vortex dataset, rendering the vorticity magnitude in the range of (8.0, 12.0).
 The color is encoded using time t: green at t=t1, red at t=t2, and yellow for overlapped regions between t=t1 and t=t2.
 From this figure, we can see how the interval volumes move over time.
-We can also notice that some new components are generated over time, such as the purely red one in Figure 14.
-Figure 15 is the interval volumes of the vortex dataset for three time steps.
+We can also notice that some new components are generated over time, such as the purely red one in Figure 12.
+Figure 13 is the interval volumes of the vortex dataset for three time steps.
 The color mapping with time t is in the following way: blue at t=t1, green at t=t2, red at t=t3, cyan for overlapped regions between t=t1 and t=t2, yellow between t=t2 and t=t3.
 So, for the overlapped region among t=t1, t=t2 and t=t3, the color is white using the additive compositing operator.
 In this figure, areas where contours are appearing over time are predominantly red, while areas that faded over time are predominantly blue.
 Areas which maintain a high isovalue over time appear white.
-Figure 16 shows time-varying interval volumes for the NASA Tapered Cylinder dataset.
+Figure 14 shows time-varying interval volumes for the NASA Tapered Cylinder dataset, by rendering the density attribute in the range (0.982124, 0.9852195).
 This dataset is a curvilinear grid in PLOT3D format.
 Similarly, this figure shows the movement of the interval volumes with the time.